 You may be discharged the same day as your procedure or you may need to spend the night at the hospital.
 Your doctor will give discuss your discharge plan with you.

 Before Your Procedure

-If you take medication that affects the way your blood clots, ask the doctor performing your procedure what to do.
-The doctor’s contact information is listed at the end of this resource.
+If you take a blood thinner (medication that affects the way your blood clots), ask the doctor performing your procedure what to do.
+Their contact information is listed at the end of this resource.
 Whether they recommend you stop taking the medication depends on the reason you’re taking it.

-If you take insulin or other medications for diabetes, ask the doctor who prescribes your diabetes medication what you should do the morning of your procedure.
+If you take insulin or other medications for diabetes, ask the doctor who prescribes the medication what you should do the morning of your procedure.
 You may need to change the dose before your procedure.

 You must have someone 18 years or older take you home after your procedure.
 If you don’t have someone to do this, call one of the agencies below.
 They will send someone to go home with you.
 There’s usually a charge for this service, and you will need to provide transportation.